rocket-pool/RPIPs/assets/rpip-62/rewards-calculation-spec.md

     ```
 5. Calculate the `minipoolScore` using the minipool's bond amount and node fee:
     ```go
+    scoreFee := getTotalFee(baseFee, bond)
-    minipoolScore := (1e18 - fee) * bond / 32e18 + fee // The "ideal" fractional amount of ETH awarded to the NO for this attestation, out of 1
+    // The "ideal" fractional amount of ETH awarded to the NO for this attestation, out of 1 minipoolScore := (1e18 - scoreFee) * bond / 32e18 + scoreFee
     ```
 6. Add `minipoolScore` to the minipool's running total, and the cumulative total for all minipools:
     ```go